KKQanT/KKQanT/README.md

 # Hi, I'm Pain

-This github is for my free time hobby project.
-All of my main works and activities are on [Gitlab](https://gitlab.com/peerakarn.jit)

----
 - I'm a part time developer at MyCodeKit (UK) and a master student at UON in the field of Machine Learning.
 - I'm not on Solana space anymore as I have moved to UK for my master degree and landed a new job here but you can ask me about Solana development stuff.
 I can answer your question to some extents as my knowledge regarding Solana development might have been outdated.
 - 💻 I was a lead full-stack developer at [Atadia.io](https://www.atadia.io/)